Thousands protest against Trump immigration policies

 Follow topic:

-Jan 20 - Thousands of U.S. workers and students marched through cities and university campuses on Tuesday in opposition to the immigration policies of President Donald Trump.
+WASHINGTON - Thousands of US workers and students marched through cities and university campuses on Jan 20 in opposition to the immigration policies of President Donald Trump.

 Hundreds of protesters gathered in Washington and smaller cities like Asheville, North Carolina, where demonstrators marched through the downtown shouting "No ICE, no KKK, no fascist USA," according to online videos.

-The actions were organized by left-leaning groups such as Indivisible and 50501, as well as labor unions and grassroots organizations opposed to immigrant detention camps, like one in El Paso, Texas, where three detainees have died in the last six weeks, according to federal authorities.
+The actions were organised by left-leaning groups such as Indivisible and 50501, as well as labour unions and grassroots organisations opposed to immigrant detention camps, like one in El Paso, Texas, where three detainees have died in the last six weeks, according to federal authorities.

 The demonstrations were set to roll west to cities such as San Francisco and Seattle, where afternoon and evening protests were planned.
 REUTERS